 Participants accepted into the program can receive the following:

-- Financial assistance — Prepaid tuition or reimbursement, required fees (including books or mandatory fees)
+- Financial assistance — with tuition and required fees (including books or mandatory fees)

 - Career Guidance — Education Fund Career Counselors assist with education plans.